Waksuu/waksuu.github.io/index.md

     },
 ]
 ````
+(The component name has to start from upper case)
 And that's it, now we created mock component with injected dependencies.

 Now we need to create store